🔼The name Gilalai: Summary

 🔼Etymology of the name Gilalai

-The name Gilalai comes from either of the two roots גלל (galal):
+The name Gilalai comes from the root גלל (galal):

 The letter י (yod) upon which our name ends, may either create an adjective (galal-like), a possessive form (my galal), or may be a remnant of יה (Yah) = יהו (Yahu) = יו (Yu), which in turn are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh.

-NOBSE Study Bible Name List appears to view this name as an adjective, and translates it with a stretched but elegant Weighty.
+NOBSE Study Bible Name List appears to view this name as an adjective that reflects the high rank of someone who governs a certain region, and translates our name with a stretched but elegant Weighty.
 Alfred Jones (Dictionary of Old Testament Proper Names) sees in the final yod a remnant of YHWH and proposes the curious Rolled Off Of The Lord.
 BDB Theological Dictionary does not interpret our name.